pghalliday-cookbooks/sonarqube-mysql/README.md

 ## Notes

 - See `test/integration/cookbooks/test` for usage examples
+- Ensure the correct SonarQube URL is set in the attributes
+  - The LWRPs will use this to check the status of the server before trying to update any database tables
 - Does not install SonarQube in case there are specific Java needs on your system
   - add `sonarqube::default` to your run list after `sonarqube-mysql::default` for a simple installation
     - remember to override the JDBC connection attributes to point to your MySQL database